Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Introduction

-This paper addresses this gap by proposing and empirically evaluating an ESN framework for univariate time series forecasting on a large subset of the M4 dataset.
+This paper addresses this gap by proposing and empirically evaluating an ESN framework for univariate time series forecasting on a subset of the M4 dataset.
 The focus is on monthly and quarterly time series, which are particularly important for business and economic forecasting, and on time series with at most 20 years of historical data to reflect practical constraints encountered in many real-world applications.
-The ESN considered here is purely feedback-driven, using only lagged values of the target series as inputs, and is embedded in a generic pre-processing pipeline that includes stationarity testing via the KPSS test, differencing where required, and scaling to a symmetric interval.
-Forecasts are produced recursively over the standard M4 horizons (18 months and 8 quarters), allowing for a direct comparison with established benchmark methods.
+The ESN considered here is purely autoregressive, using only the first lag of the target series as input, and is embedded in a generic preprocessing pipeline that includes stationarity testing using the KPSS test \citep{Kwiatkowski1992}, differencing where required, and scaling to a symmetric interval.
+Forecasts are produced recursively over the standard horizons of the M4 Forecasting Competition (18 months and 8 quarters), allowing for a direct comparison with established benchmark methods.

-A key contribution of this study is a comprehensive analysis of ESN hyperparameters at scale.
-We construct two disjoint random subsets of the M4 data: a \textit{Parameter} dataset used for systematic hyperparameter exploration, and a \textit{Forecast} dataset reserved for out-of-sample evaluation.
-On the \textit{Parameter} dataset, we perform an extensive grid search over four core ESN design dimensions, i.e., the leakage rate, spectral radius, reservoir size, and choice of information criterion for regularization parameter selection.
-This two-stage procedure allows us to characterize the impact of ESN hyperparameters on forecasting accuracy across thousands of heterogeneous time series and to identify robust, frequency-specific configurations that generalize well.
+A key contribution of this study is a comprehensive empirical analysis of ESN model configurations at scale.
+The objective is not to introduce a new ESN architecture or a new training algorithm, but to provide a controlled assessment of how a first-order autoregressive ESN behaves in large-scale univariate time series forecasting.
+We construct two disjoint random subsets of the M4 data: a \textit{Parameter} dataset used for systematic analysis of ESN hyperparameters and model configurations, and a \textit{Forecast} dataset reserved for out-of-sample evaluation.
+On the \textit{Parameter} dataset, we perform an extensive grid search over four ESN design dimensions, i.e., the leakage rate, spectral radius, reservoir size, and choice of information criterion used to select the ridge penalty.
+This two-stage procedure allows us to examine how ESN design choices affect forecasting accuracy across thousands of heterogeneous time series and to identify frequency-specific configurations that are subsequently evaluated on unseen series.